You don't currently have any items in your cart.

 London: Thames and Hudson.
 First English edition, 1995.

-Best known for his "pure documentary" photography for the Farm Security Administration during the Great Depression, American Walker Evans profoundly influenced generations of photographers.
+Best known for his 'pure documentary' photography for the Farm Security Administration during the Great Depression, American Walker Evans profoundly influenced generations of photographers.
 Although his work spoke of social injustice, in his personal life he behaved like a privileged aristocrat.
 Rathbone reveals these contradictions and his obsession with Americana alongside 24 pages of black and white photography.

 Top edge dusty, else fine in dustwrapper.